MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgGroupTeamScheduleSchedulingGroup.md

 ## SYNOPSIS
 Replace an existing schedulingGroup.
 If the specified schedulingGroup doesn't exist, this method returns 404 Not found.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaGroupTeamScheduleSchedulingGroup](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamScheduleSchedulingGroup?view=graph-powershell-beta)

 ## SYNTAX